biomedicalinformaticsgroup/cadmus/README.md

 ```

 ## Important
- Published literature is subject to copyright andrestrictions on redistribution.
-Users need to be mindful of the data storage requirements and how the derivedproducts are presented and shared.
+ Published literature is subject to copyright and restrictions on redistribution.
+Users need to be mindful of the data storage requirements and how the derived products are presented and shared.

-## Extra ressources
+## Extra resources
 You can find the Cadmus website - https://biomedicalinformaticsgroup.github.io/cadmus/

 You can find a [Colab Notebook](https://colab.research.google.com/drive/15h9MjpD6oc90ehaQfm64k-bdHthBuHPW?usp=sharing) to get you started.

 ## FAQ
+Q: What influence the performance of Cadmus?

+A: There are two factors that influence the performance of Cadmus.
+The first one that highly influence the retrieval rate is one’s subscriptions to journals.
+The second one is the date range.
+Usually, Cadmus performs better on newer publications.

 Q:Tika failed three times in a row, I can not parsed PDF format.
 What can I do ?